alikureishy/SDC-advanced-lane-lines/README.md

 This was project # 4 of the Self Driving Car curriculum at Udacity.
 It was aimed at advanced lane detection for a front-facing camera on the car.
 No additional sensor inputs were utilized for this project.

+An overarching theme of this project was to make it extensible and highly configurable, though the time provided for this implementation has left some ground to still cover.
+Nevertheless, I have placed a heavy emphasis -- and will continue to be the emphasis -- for this utility to require minimal configuration changes when the input video settings change (eg., the frame size, frame rate, etc).
+A significant amount of time was spent building a framework of sorts, to allow for such configurability.
+In as much as the parameters for this project were known to me, the implementation so far does a pretty good job.
+However, a *lot* still remains to be cleaned up and refactored.
+Please bear this in mind during any inspection of the code base.

 The goals / steps of this project were the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.